Meet the African models breaking barriers

 "I've had challenges finding work in some countries because black models weren't in season at that time, my hair and finding makeup to match my complexion have been the most difficult."

-In a post on social media in 2015 addressed as "Dear white people", the model slammed a makeup artist 'unprepared' for her darker skin tone.
+In a post on social media in 2015 addressed "Dear white people", the model slammed a makeup artist 'unprepared' for her darker skin tone.

 "Why do I have to bring my own makeup to a professional show when all the other white girls don't have to do anything but show up," she asked.
-"I'm definitely super tired of apologizing for my blackness."
+"I'm definitely super tired of apologizing for my blackness," she further wrote.

 Scouted aged 15, Paul has modeled for Vivienne Westwood, and Louis Vuitton among others so far.